myriamartin/codingQuiz-multipleChoice/README.md

 ## Usage

-The following image illustrates the interface design and functionality of the web application:<br>
+The following image illustrates the interface design and functionality of the web application:<br><br>

 <div align="center">